Understanding Holograms 3

 What you will learn

-This new course will prepare you for the coming revolution in Digital Holograms.
-Laser Holograms (so-called because they require lasers in order to create them) have been with us for nearly 60 years, but it has taken until now for the technology to evolve to the point where digital holographic displays are practical.
+This course will prepare you for the coming revolution in Digital Holograms.
+Optical Holograms (which require lasers in order to create them) have been with us for nearly 60 years, but it has taken until now for the technology to evolve to the point where digital holographic displays are practical.
 We are at the beginning of a new era of holographic imaging and this course is designed to educate you about what is already here and to prepare you for what is to come.

 For the full curriculum click here